Question: "What is the Synoptic Problem?"Recommended Resource:

-When the first three Gospels are compared—Matthew, Mark, and Luke—it is unmistakable that the accounts are very similar to one another in content and expression.
+When the first three Gospels—Matthew, Mark, and Luke—are compared, it is unmistakable that the accounts are very similar to one another in content and expression.
 As a result, Matthew, Mark, and Luke are referred to as the “Synoptic Gospels.”
 The word synoptic basically means “to see together with a common view.”
-The many similarities between the Synoptic Gospels have led some to wonder if the Gospel authors had a common source, another written account of Christ’s birth, life, ministry, death, and resurrection from which they obtained the material for their Gospels.
+The similarities among the Synoptic Gospels have led some to wonder if the Gospel authors had a common source, another written account of Christ’s birth, life, ministry, death, and resurrection from which they obtained the material for their Gospels.
 The question of how to explain the similarities and differences among the Synoptic Gospels is called the Synoptic Problem.

 Some argue that Matthew, Mark, and Luke are so similar that they must have used each other’s Gospels or another common source.
 This supposed “source” has been given the title “Q” from the German word quelle, which means “source.”
 Is there any evidence for a “Q” document?
 No, there is not.
 No portion or fragment of a “Q” document has ever been discovered.
 None of the early church fathers ever mentioned a Gospel “source” in their writings.
 “Q” is the invention of liberal “scholars” who deny the inspiration of the Bible.
 They believe the Bible to be nothing more than a work of literature, subject to the same criticism given to other works of literature.
 Again, there is no evidence whatsoever for a “Q” document—biblically, theologically, or historically.